Malt Cross Charity

 Preservation of the Grade II listed music hall

 The Malt Cross is the last standing of possibly five Music Halls in the city, and there are fewer than ten in the UK as a whole - and none quite like this one.
-Malt Cross is linked to the city's cave network as part of the Hickling Laing wine vaults.
-With help from the Heritage Lottery Fund, this year we plan to renovate the two basement levels, build the archive and share more learning about the heritage with wider audiences.
+The Malt Cross is linked to the city's cave network.
+With help from the Heritage Lottery Fund, two basement levels have been renovated, and we plan to build the archive and share more learning about the heritage with wider audiences.
 Click here for the latest news.

 The Malt Cross is a relaxed place where people can explore their questions about Christian faith.
 We run various events that create space to openly discuss personal faith, life and excitingly we have the most central prayer room in the city that can be used at any time whilst the bar is open.